LAMrRau/SamsungMobilityDataSet/CodeBook.md

       toc: true
       toc_depth: 2
 ---
-This code book shall explain the procedure to convert the raw data (10299 observations for 562 variables), as presented here: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>, to the two datasets (10299 obsercations for 67 variables) included in this repository.
+This code book shall explain the procedure how to convert the raw data (10299 observations for 563 variables), as presented here: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>, to the two datasets (10299 obsercations for 68 variables) included in this repository.
 Furthermore, the column variables of the datasets are summarized.

 ## Procedure: Raw data to suggested data sets (MeanAndStdDataSet.csv and AveragedDataSet.csv)